SanthoshRaju91/fullstack-lookup/README.md

 ### ./index.js

 I can't stress more, but perhaps the most important file in your fullstack application.
-It is the file where the application's entry point.
+It is The file where the application's starts executing.

 Here we